|

 become a major tourist attraction for tourists from all over the world.

-The race is conducted between
+The race is conducted between the

-of the city of Siena.
+the city of Siena.
 In the ancient times there were seventeen contradas,

 each depicted by a design of the contrada.

-This is the color and the
+This is the color and the arms of

-by default.
 Three other horses are selected randomly.

-The first horse race in the
+The first horse race in the region

-only on the 2nd of July.
+on the 2nd of July.
 This day was chosen as it was the day of the feast

 of the Visitation.
 This day was also marked as the day of a local festival